CSublow/milestone-project-2/README.md

 1. Bootstrap depends on jQuery for its JavaScript components
 2. jQuery is used to implement the app’s loading system
-3. Some of the custom chart functionality beyond what is immediately supplied by DC.js is accomplished with jQuery (e.g. the duplicate select boxes)
+3. Some of the custom chart functionality beyond what is immediately supplied by DC.js is accomplished with jQuery (e.g. the dynamic text changing based on the user’s selection)

 ### [D3.js](https://d3js.org/)
 D3.js is a JavaScript library for manipulating documents based on data.
 D3.js is leveraged by DC.js.